 What Makes U of G Unique?

 The gym, the size of it, the campus and the people who are all sooo nice!

 How Will Your Research Improve Life?

-The Simpson lab is fantastic because we focus on research that relates directly to the clinic.
-We are currently assessing the effects of certain drugs on heart failure and its associated pathologies.
+The Simpson lab is fantastic because we focused on research that related directly to the clinic.
+We were assessing the effects of certain drugs on heart failure and its associated pathologies.
 The drugs are already being prescribed to patients, so our research findings will hopefully clarify what drugs are best for the many aspects of heart failure.
 That's all I can say without giving away the details!
 I love that we have the chance to improve the life of patients living with heart failure.
 As of 2016, there are 500, 000 Canadians living with this condition, and an additional 50, 000 will be diagnosed every year.
 Not to mention the people with risk factors for other cardiovascular diseases, which could then go on to culminate in heart failure.
 It's definitely a major problem our healthcare system is dealing with, so it's honestly super exciting to be in this line of research!